 Superglue dries up quickly, for example when left open for an extended period of time it will cause inconvenience to the user.
 Bondic, on the other hand, only dries when exposed to ultra violet light.
 Consequently, you have a choice in that if you do not want it to dry, it will stay in liquid (liquid plastic welder) form for as much as you need it to.
 It will only cure when its exposed to ultra violet light.

 How Strong Is Bondic?

 There is no tensile strength information as this highly depends on the unique repairs you create.
 Strength depends on the materials being bonded and how much Bondic material is being used or layered.

-In some circumstances, it may be a good idea to create your repair in thin layers.
-By curing each layer in between, you can build up the repair while ensuring the material is thoroughly cured.
+In some circumstances, it may be a great idea to create your patch in thin layers.
+By curing each layer in between, you can mend it while ensuring the material is thoroughly cured.
 The maximum thickness of one layer is 1- 1.5 mm.

 In addition, Bondic cures best on rough surfaces.
 For a permanent bond, we recommend roughening up the area (with a nail file or sandpaper) prior to application.
 The rough surface gives the Bondic material something to sink into and create a strong hold.
 For a temporary bond, keep the surface smooth and clean.
 Temporary bonds can be removed with some force or chipped off.

 Is Bondic Stronger Than Super Glue?